AlainCoserariu/AlainCoserariu/README.md

 Hi!
-I am a French student currently learning computer science for a license in [Université Gustave Eiffel](https://www.univ-gustave-eiffel.fr/).
+I am a French student at [Université Gustave Eiffel](https://www.univ-gustave-eiffel.fr/).
+I'm looking for an intership for a master.